Irregular Periods: Is it Perimenopause and How to Manage it?

 Other causes of a longer-than-usual menstrual cycle

-A longer-than-usual menstrual cycle is a normal part of the later stages of perimenopause.
+A longer-than-usual menses is a normal part of the later stages of perimenopause.
 That being said, there are several other potential causes.
-These include hypothyroidism, uterine fibroids, polycystic ovarian syndrome (PCOS), weight loss, anorexia, and endometrial polyps.
+These include hypothyroidism, uterine fibroids, polycystic ovary syndrome (PCOS), weight loss, anorexia, and endometrial polyps.

 Missed Periods

-Missed periods are another common symptom of perimenopause.
+Absent periods are another common symptom of perimenopause.
 Fluctuations in estrogen and progesterone mean that it’s perfectly normal to skip an entire cycle.
-During this time, most women will begin to notice their periods space out and become less frequent.
+During this time, most women will begin to notice their periods that last for only two days, space out and become very less frequent.

 For example, last year, you may have had 12 periods.
 This year, perhaps only 8, and next year, you may only have 4 or 5.
 Eventually, you’ll notice that you haven’t had a period at all in the last 12 months.
-This is the point when you’ve officially reached menopause.
+This is the point when you’ve officially reached the cessation of menses and it’s called menopause.

 Spotting

-Spotting refers to a small amount of bleeding that isn’t heavy enough to require a tampon or sanitary pad.
+Spotting refers to a small amount of bleeding that isn’t heavy enough to require a sanitary pad.
 It can occur at any time during your cycle that isn’t your expected period.

 Other causes of spotting between periods